siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 Here, `cluster-name` is an arbitrary name for the cluster which will be used in your local client configuration as a label.
-It does not affect anything in the cluster itself.
-It is arbitrary, but it should be unique in the configuration on your local workstation.
+It does not affect anything in the cluster itself, but it should be unique in the configuration on your local workstation.

 The `cluster-endpoint` is where you insert the Kubernetes Endpoint you selected from above.
-This is the Kubernetes API URL, and it should be a complete URL, with `https://` and port, if not `443`.
+This is the Kubernetes API URL, and it should be a complete URL, with `https://` and port.
-The default port is `6443`, so the port is almost always required.

 When you run this command, you will receive a number of files in your current
 directory: